AizaRashid/decoder-only-transformer/README.md

   **120/120 correct** across all 12 facts, both question directions.
-- `assets/attention_heatmap.png` shows the last block's attention for `capital of kenya ? <eos> nairobi`: the answer token attends back to `kenya`, not to a fixed position — visual confirmation that the model is routing information through attention rather than memorizing slots.
+- `assets/attention_heatmap.png` shows the last block's attention for `capital of kenya ? <eos> nairobi`: the answer token attends back to `kenya`, not to a fixed position, visual confirmation that the model is routing information through attention rather than memorizing slots.

 ## Files